Best to Worst Werewolf Movies That I've Seen (So Far)by Barloq | created - 15 Oct 2010 | updated - 11 months ago | Public

 R | 94 min | Horror

-A successful author moves to a new town after suffering a mental breakdown and is tormented by demons and werewolves.
+A successful author moves to a small town after suffering a mental breakdown and is tormented by demons and werewolves.

 This movie is basically a ripoff of the original Howling - it uses much of the same plot points, but to much weaker effect.
 Unlike most Howling sequels, this one had a chance to be good and is actually pretty competent most of the time.
 I like the slow pace.
 It's obvious the director was influenced by proper horror films like Evil Dead and Jaws and wanted to live up to them... unfortunately they do a pretty *beep* job at that.
 The movie's brought down by terrible acting, poor effects and an abysmal 3rd act, which is too bad because this could have been at least average.